-Funding sources (SGD billion)
+Funding Sources (SGD billion)

-Wholesale funding breakdown (SGD billion)
+Wholesale Funding Breakdown (SGD billion)

 DBS aims to ensure continuous access to the investor base for capital and senior wholesale funding to support our commercial banking activities.
-We look for cost efficiencies over the long term and market extensively, focusing on Singapore Dollar, the US Dollar, the Euro, the Australian Dollar and the Hong Kong Dollar as our key issuance currencies.
-Capital instruments are primarily issued from DBS Group Holdings Ltd (DBSH) while covered bonds originate from DBS Bank Ltd. Senior notes are issued from both DBSH and the Bank as required, although DBSH is currently the only active issuer of public senior benchmarks.
+We look for cost efficiencies over the long term and market extensively, focusing on the Singapore Dollar, US Dollar, Euro, Australian Dollar and Hong Kong Dollar as our key issuance currencies.
+Capital instruments are primarily issued from DBS Group Holdings Ltd (DBSH) while covered bonds originate from DBS Bank Ltd. Senior notes are issued from both DBSH and the Bank as required, although DBSH is currently the only active issuer of USD senior benchmarks.